jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab1.md

 ## Optimization

 We will illustrate the optimization process using a square matrix as our guiding example.
 Matrix multiplication, also known as matrix product, is a binary operation that takes a pair of matrices and produces another matrix.
 The multiplication of matrices is defined under specific conditions regarding the dimensions of the matrices involved.
-The number of rows is equal to the number of columns.
+The number of rows is equal to the number of columns for square matrix.

 ### The unoptimized code